Nick Goiran: Political career

-Prior to entering parliament, Goiran was a member of the Christian Democratic Party.
+Prior to entering the Parliament of Western Australia, Goiran was a member of the Christian Democratic Party.
 By 2006, Goiran had joined the Liberal Party with the goal of being elected to parliament.
 He unsuccessfully sought preselection for the safe Labor seat of Peel for the 2007 Peel state by-election.
-In February 2008, the Liberal Party preselected him as the second candidate on their ticket for the South Metropolitan Region of the Western Australian Legislative Council, replacing the retiring Barbara Scott.
-At the 2008 Western Australian state election, he was elected as a member of the Legislative Council (MLC), with his term commencing on 22 May 2009.
+In February 2008, the Liberal Party preselected him as the second candidate on their ticket for the South Metropolitan Region of the Western Australian Legislative Council, the parliament's upper house, replacing the retiring Barbara Scott.
+At the 2008 state election, he was elected as a member of the Legislative Council (MLC), with his term commencing on 22 May 2009.
 In February 2016, Goiran replaced Simon O'Brien as the top candidate on the Liberal's South Metropolitan Region ticket for the 2017 election.

 On 23 September 2016, Goiran became the first parliamentary secretary to the minister for mental health and minister for child protection.
 From March 2017 to February 2023, he was the secretary of the parliamentary Liberal Party.
 In March 2017 he obtained three roles: the secretary of the parliamentary Liberal Party, shadow minister for child protection, and shadow minister for the prevention of family and domestic violence.
 From February 2020, Goiran was also the shadow minister for commerce.
-From April 2021 to February 2023, Goiran was the shadow minister to the attorney general, shadow minister for child protection, and shadow minister for industrial relations.
+From April 2021 to February 2023, Goiran was the shadow attorney general, shadow minister for child protection, and shadow minister for industrial relations.

 In 2014 Goiran began to gain power within the Liberal Party by building support within the southern suburbs of Perth.
 By 2016, he had become a key powerbroker alongside fellow MLC Peter Collier and Senator Mathias Cormann, and he had become the leader of the "evangelical right" of the WA Liberal Party.
 Following the resignation of Liberal Party leader Liza Harvey on 22 November 2020, Goiran and Collier backed Zak Kirkup over Dean Nalder to replace Harvey as leader.
-As a result, Kirkup won the resulting leadership election.
+As a result, Kirkup won the resulting leadership vote.
 Following this, Nalder criticised Goiran and Collier, saying they are not good for the party.
 After the March 2021 election, ABC News said that it was unrealistic to achieve preselection in the Perth metropolitan area for the Liberal Party without the support of Goiran or Collier.

 At the March 2021 election, the Labor Party won a majority in the Legislative Council for the first time ever.
 In May 2021, before the new Legislative Council was sworn in, Goiran introduced a motion to establish a select committee into the transparency and accountability of government.
-The committee was to be composed mostly of non-Labor MLCs, and have a member of the opposition as its chair.
+The committee was to be composed mostly of non-Labor MLCs and have a member of the opposition as its chair.
 Instead, the government and the opposition reached a compromise: two existing committees were to be chaired by Liberal MLCs and one existing committee was to be composed of mostly non-Labor MLCs.